NY PTSD Injuries | Accidents & Post-Traumatic Stress Disorder

 You Don’t Have to Have PTSD to Sue for Emotional Distress

-While this page is focused primarily on post-traumatic stress disorder, it is important to note that legal relief is also available for other types of emotional injuries.
+While this page is focused primarily on post-traumatic stress disorder, it is important to note that legal relief is also available for other types of emotional injuries that arise from a traumatic accident.
 Even if you have not been diagnosed with PTSD, you may be able to seek compensation for your pain, anguish, or emotional distress under New York personal injury law.
-Our New York City PTSD lawyers can help you understand the differences and explain your rights.
-Please never assume you do not have a claim before consulting with an attorney.
-Our consultations are available free of charge.
+Our New York City PTSD lawyers can help you understand the differences, explain your rights, and possibly even refer you to psychological specialists who can help you.
+Please never assume you do not have a claim until you consult with an attorney.
+Our evaluations are available free of charge.

 Call Now for a Free Case Evaluation!(212) 563-1900 (NYC) (516) 399-2364 (Nassau County) (347) 758-9011 (Brooklyn) (631) 619-5309 (Suffolk County) (917) 382-9212 (Queens)